 Put this all together and you have the projected profit for the year.

 After that, you can start early on the tax advice.
-Also, while there is plenty of time to act on it, your client can implement their plans.
+Also, while there is plenty of time to act on it, your client can implement the plans you have made.

 Adjusting Your Tax Advice